ncganesh/StockMarketInsight/README.md

 The Dashboard is avilable at https://retailstocknews.herokuapp.com/

-Visual Analytics Platform that helps the users  to easily get information about any Selected  company ,
+Visual Analytics Platform that helps the users  to easily get information about any Selected  Ticker ,

 How they are performing and their Historical Stock Price?